enkhbold470/ModelControlProtocol/README.md

 4. Read the contents of the test file
 5. Search for files matching a pattern
 6. Render a file operations prompt
+7. Perform operations on the dedicated MCP data folder

 ### Testing with Postman